eddiehe99/dongguan-map/README.md

 # dongguan-map

 > [!IMPORTANT]
-> The design of this project originate from https://github.com/JJYing/Nurburgring-Map.
+> The design of this project originates from https://github.com/JJYing/Nurburgring-Map.